G-nizam-A/Disney-Plus-Hotstar-Clone/README.md

 import axios from 'axios';

 const movieBaseUrl = "https://api.themoviedb.org/3"
-const api_key = 'your-api-key9'
+const api_key = 'your-api-key'
 ```
 Remember to replace 'your-api-key' with your actual TMDb API key in GlobalApi.js file.

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project.
+Contributions to this project are welcome!
+Feel free to open issues and submit pull requests for any improvements, bug fixes, or new featu